American deaths related to the fight against terrorism since the Afghanistan campaign began Oct. 7, 2001:

 --March 2: Navy Lt.
 Cmdr.
 Christopher M. Blaschum, 33, of Virginia Beach, Va., died after ejecting from his F-14 Tomcat fighter jet, which crashed during a training exercise in the Mediterranean Sea.

 --Feb.
 13: Army Spc.
 Jason A. Disney, 21, of Fallon, Nev., was killed shortly after a piece of heavy equipment fell on him at Bagram air base, 40 miles north of Kabul.

 --Nov.
 29, 2001: Pvt.
-Giovany Maria, 19, of New York, shot to death in Uzbekistan, where about 1,000 members of the Army's 10th Mountain Division were stationed.
-Officials say death under investigation, not result of enemy action.
+Giovany Maria, 19, of New York, was shot to death in Uzbekistan, where about 1,000 members of the Army's 10th Mountain Division were stationed.
+Officials say his death is under investigation, not result of enemy action.

 --Oct.
 19: Army Rangers Pfc.
 Kristofor Stonesifer, 28, of Doylestown, Pa., and Spc.
-Jonn J. Edmunds, 20, of Cheyenne, Wyo., killed in crash of Black Hawk helicopter in Pakistan.
+Jonn J. Edmunds, 20, of Cheyenne, Wyo., were killed in the crash of a Black Hawk helicopter in Pakistan.

 --Oct.
 10: Air Force Master Sgt.
 Evander Earl Andrews, 36, of Solon, Maine, was killed in a heavy-equipment accident in the northern Arabian peninsula.
 The first death in the campaign.